zazuko/barnard59/packages/cube/README.md

 To leverage streaming, input is split and validated in little batches of adjustable size (the default is 50 and likely it's appropriate in most cases).
 This allows the validation of very big cubes because observations are not loaded in memory all at once.
 To ensure triples for the same observation are adjacent (hence processed in the same batch), the input is sorted by subject (and in case the input is large the sorting step relies on temporary local files).

-SHACL reports for violations are written to `stdout`.
+SHACL reports with violations are written to `stdout`.

 To limit the output size, there is also a `maxViolations` option to stop validation when the given number of violations is reached.